tulz-app/laminext/website/site/src/main/resources/doc/fetch/response.md

 ## Underlying response object

-The underlying `fetch` API initially provides the response as a `org.scalajs.dom.experimental.Response`.
+The underlying Fetch API initially provides the response as a `org.scalajs.dom.experimental.Response`.

 It contains the basic information about the response available before reading the response body: